ThrowTheSwitch/Ceedling/plugins/stdout_teamcity_tests_report/README.md

-# Ceedling Plugin: TeamCity Tests Report
+# Ceedling Plugin: TeamCity Test Suite Console Report

+Prints to the console ($stdout) test suite build events and results in a format understood by the CI product TeamCity.

 # Plugin Overview